Lower bounds on non-local computation from controllable correlation: Lower bound from the controllable entanglement

 with

-and $\lambda_1-2\lambda_2^{1/4}>0$, $\lambda_2\leq 1$.
 If there are no such choices of input state, we say that $U_{AB}$ is not controllably entangled. \end{definition} In words, the controllable entanglement considers the following setting: We entangle one input, $A$, to the channel with a reference, $Q$.
-We consider varying the choices of input on $B$ to try and either make $Q\!:\!A$ very entangled (which fixes $\lambda_1$) or close to separable (which fixes $\lambda_2$).
+We consider varying the choices of input on $B$ to try and either make $Q\!:\!A$ very entangled or exactly separable.

-When $\lambda_2$ is small enough and $\lambda_1$ sufficiently large, the controllable entanglement gives a lower bound on entanglement cost in NLQC.
-More precisely, we prove the following. \begin{theorem} Suppose that a NLQC protocol using resource state $\Psi_{LR}$ implements a unitary $U_{AB}$ to within diamond norm distance $\gamma$, and where $U_{AB}$ has $(\lambda_1,\lambda_2)$ controllable entanglement.
+When $\lambda>0$, the controllable entanglement gives a lower bound on entanglement cost in NLQC.
+More precisely, we prove the following. \begin{theorem} Suppose that an NLQC protocol using resource state $\Psi_{LR}$ implements a unitary $U_{AB}$ to within diamond norm distance $\gamma$, and where $U_{AB}$ has $\lambda$-controllable entanglement.
 Then for small enough $\gamma$, we have that